Mandiant’s new solution allows exposure hunting for a proactive defense

 “The solution cross-checks over 250 data sources, including Mandiant Threat Intelligence, NIST’s National Vulnerability Database, CISA’s Known Exploited Vulnerability catalog, and custom content created by Mandiant, to assign severity levels and provide guidance for risk remediation,” Armistead added.

-Mandiant’s Treat intelligence spans four categories including breach intelligence — annual telemetry from 1100+ incident response engagements, adversary intelligence — 385 global intelligence analyst and security researchers and daily malware samples collected, machine intelligence — from ML models designed to extract information from attack-related binary files, and operational intelligence — four international cyber threat operations center servicing customers through Mandiant’s managed detection and response (MDR) offerings.
+Mandiant’s Treat intelligence spans four categories including breach intelligence from annual telemetry of 1100+ incident response engagements; adversary intelligence from 385 global intelligence analysts and security researchers as well as daily malware samples; machine intelligence from ML models designed to extract information from attack-related binary files; and operational intelligence from four international cyber threat operations center servicing customers through Mandiant’s managed detection and response (MDR) offerings.

 “By leveraging all of these sources of threat, Mandiant is able to curate the most relevant threat intel for customers in real-time, added Armistead.